ishank-juneja/TUSB3210-Controller/README.md

-# Repository for code to program a TUSB3210 Microcontroller
+# Program a TUSB3210 Microcontroller

 The now discontinued TUSB3210 microcontroller by Texas Instrumnets was used in out project on a USB powered and controlled nixie tube clock display.